Chronic traumatic encephalopathy in sports: Professional wrestling

 In 2007, neuropathologists from the Sports Legacy Institute (an organization co-founded by Christopher Nowinski, himself a former professional wrestler) examined the brain of Chris Benoit, a professional wrestler with WWE, who killed his wife and son before committing suicide.
 The suicide and double murder were originally attributed to anabolic steroid abuse, but a brain biopsy confirmed pathognomonic CTE tissue changes: large aggregations of tau protein as manifested by neurofibrillary tangles and neuropil threads, which cause neurodegeneration.

 In 2009, Bennet Omalu discovered CTE in recently retired wrestler Andrew "Test" Martin, who died at age 33 from an accidental drug overdose.

 On February 9, 2016, Daniel Bryan was forced to retire early due to signs of CTE and post-concussion seizures.
 He was medically cleared to wrestle again on March 20, 2018.

 After their deaths in February and April 2016 respectively, former ECW wrestlers Axl Rotten and Balls Mahoney were found to have had CTE.

 In July 2016, 53 professional wrestlers, represented by Konstantin Kyros, filed a lawsuit against WWE, looking to hold the organization accountable for their "long-term neurological injuries" due to multiple concussions and CTE.
 In November 2017, as part of filing an amended version of the lawsuit, Kelli Sloan and Shirley Fellows were added to the class-action documents, as they represented deceased wrestlers diagnosed with CTE, with Sloan representing her father Harry (Mr. Fuji) Fujiwara and Fellows her son Timothy Well.
 Carole Snuka, initially part of the first filing, also used the second filing to note her husband, whom she represented in the litigation, subsequently died and was also diagnosed with CTE.
 The lawsuit was dismissed on September 14, 2018, by US district judge Vanessa Lynne Bryant.
 An appeal was filed but the United States Court of Appeals for the Second Circuit dismissed it on September 9, 2020.
 According to a July 2019 appeal filed, six deceased wrestlers represented in the case were found to have CTE.
 Kyros noted Ashley Massaro, a seventh wrestler who has since died after she joined his class-action lawsuit, requested her brain be studied for CTE.

 Mixed martial arts

-Former mixed martial artists Gary Goodridge and James Leahy suffer from CTE as a result of repeated head trauma during their fighting careers.
+Former mixed martial artists Gary Goodridge and James Leahy likely suffer from CTE as a result of repeated head trauma during their fighting careers.
 In keeping with other recorded instances of delayed onset, Leahy's symptoms developed years after his retirement from martial arts.

 In October 2016, Bennet Omalu announced that CTE had been posthumously detected in the brain of MMA fighter Jordan Parsons.

 In 2018, Wanderlei Silva admitted to experiencing symptoms consistent with CTE and expressed a wish to donate his brain for research.